Retailing Minor

 Students must attain a 2.0 or higher in each course that serves as a prerequisite to a subsequent Business course.
 (Refer to the course description for specific prerequisites.)
 Failure to attain a 2.0 in prerequisite courses may lengthen the time to graduation.

-The Entrepreneurial Studies minor provides students with an understanding of the entrepreneurial process and key skills for success.
+The Entrepreneurship minor provides students with an understanding of the entrepreneurial process and key skills for success.
 This background will help students develop business ideas, evaluate business opportunities, and start and run a business.

 Students must attain a 2.0 or higher in each course that serves as a prerequisite to a subsequent Business course.
 (Refer to the course description for specific prerequisites.)
 Failure to attain a 2.0 in prerequisite courses may lengthen the time to graduation.

-Students must attain a 2.0 or higher in each course.
+Students must attain a 2.0 or higher in each course that serves as a prerequisite to a subsequent Business course.
 (Refer to the course description for specific prerequisites.)
-Failure to attain a 2.0 in courses may lengthen the time to graduation.
-This minor is not available for Supply Chain Operations Management majors.
+Failure to attain a 2.0 in prerequisite courses may lengthen the time to graduation.
+Students graduating with a declared major in Marketing may not simultaneously declare a minor in Marketing.